NOC-MSM/global_tide/README.md

               .                   ~--___ ; ___--~
                              .          ---         .

 This is the NEMO configuration used to generate Version 1.0 of the NOC global tide dataset.
 The output from this NEMO configuration was used alongside data assimilation techniques to create a global dataset of tidal harmonic amplitudes and phases at 1/12 degree resolution.
 This repository contains the required NEMO files to install and run this configuration.
-It contains:
+The repository contains:

 1. **/ARCH/**       - Architecture files used to run NEMO on ARCHER (now out of date).